thegamecracks/github-release-downloader/README.md

    pip install .
    ```

-   The above commands will install multiple dependencies
+   Several dependencies are required by this project so installing in
-   so a [virtual environment] is recommended.
+   a [virtual environment] is recommended.

 2. (Optional) Create and add a [Personal Access Token](#authenticated-api-requests).